iCliniq Logo

 Patient's Query

-So when using only one condom for oral sex and then vaginal sex : Is it right to say that even if the first oral sex involves a vigorous contact of the partner's teeth with the condom, the chances of the same condom breaking or tearing during the second or later vaginal sex activity would be very low?
-And the same condom will protect me from HIV in the vaginal sex following the rough oral?
+So, when using only one condom for oral sex and then vaginal sex, is it right to say that even if the first oral sex involves a vigorous contact of the partner's teeth with the condom, the chances of the same condom breaking or tearing during the second or later vaginal sex activity would be very low?
+And the same condom will protect me from HIV in vaginal sex following the rough oral sex?
 Of course, I will check that the condom is intact between the first rough oral activity and the second vaginal sex, and if the condom is intact after the rough oral sex, the chances of the same condom breaking or tearing during the second or later vaginal sex activity would be very low.
 Thank you for the help.

 Best Regards

 Thank you for the follow-up query.
-Yes, the chance of breakage or tear of the condoms is low in normal circumstances.
-It is always better to check for any damage between oral and vaginal sex.
-If you have any slight doubt of condom damage or likely tear, please replace it with a newer one.
+Yes, the chance of breakage or tearing of the condoms is low in normal circumstances.
+It is always better to check for any damage after oral and vaginal sex.
+If you have any slight doubt about condom damage or a likely tear, please replace it with a newer one.
 Better to be safe.

 Patient's Query